anhtudo1209/Code-Battle-Arena/backend/exercises/015-product-multiples-of-three/problem.md

 # Product of Multiples of Three

-Input an integer N. Use a loop to calculate the product of the first N natural numbers divisible by 3.
+Input an integer N. Calculate the product of the first N natural numbers divisible by 3.

 ## Input
 Input an integer N

 ## Output
-Use a loop to calculate the product of the first N natural numbers divisible by 3.
+The product of the first N natural numbers divisible by 3.

 ## Sample Input
 3